Participating Libraries and Archives

 The National Archives (UK)

 The National Archives in Kew, London, is the UK government's official archive, containing almost 1,000 years of history, with records ranging from parchment and paper scrolls through to digital files and archived websites.
 The material included here is from the classmark COPY 1, from the Records of the Copyright Office, Stationer's Hall (see the National Archives' catalogue entry for more details).
-For further information about the National Archives' holdings in the performing arts, see their detailed research guide on the subject.

 The National Fairground Archive, University of Sheffield